PescaMA/FMI_LFA_tema1/README.md

 Finite automata acceptor written in C++ (C++11).
 Can Load an Lambda-Non deterministic finite automata and run on different inputs.
 The states are integers and the symbols are chars.

 I considered lambda as the character "@".
+I consider the empty word to be the symbol "_".
 The rest of the symbols can be any other ascii character (C++ char).

 ## Installation